Contact Information

 Prof. Jennifer Dubrow is Associate Professor of Urdu, with an Adjunct Faculty appointment in English, and affiliate appointments in the Near and Middle Eastern Studies Interdisciplinary Ph.D.
 Program, Textual and Digital Studies, and the South Asian Studies Program in the Jackson School of International Studies.
 She is the author of Cosmopolitan Dreams: The Making of Modern Urdu Literary Culture in Colonial South Asia (University of Hawai'i Press, 2018; Permanent Black, 2019), which argued that the arrival of affordable print technology enabled the formation of an Urdu cosmopolis in colonial South Asia.
 The book has been reviewed in Journal of Asian Studies, South Asian History and Culture, Journal of Urdu Studies, H-net, Dawn, India Today, and other places.

 Prof. Dubrow's teaching focuses on modern Hindi and Urdu literatures; South Asian modernisms; and the history of the book and print culture in South Asia.
-She regularly teaches S ASIA 206: Modern Literature of South Asia, courses on 3rd year/4th year Hindi/Urdu, Novel and Short Story, and in Spring 2024 will be teaching a new undergraduate course on "Partition Literature and Film."
+She regularly teaches S ASIA 206: Modern Literature of South Asia, courses on 3rd year/4th year Hindi/Urdu, Novel and Short Story, and since Spring 2024 has been teaching a new undergraduate course on "Partition Literature and Film."
 Her graduate seminars are: S ASIA 585, Radical Fictions: Literary Modernisms in South Asia, and ASIAN 541, The History of the Book in South Asia.

 Read my 2020 piece on Urdu poetry and the anti-CAA protests, republished in Dawn